 Other causes of isolated thrombocytopenia (eg, drugs, alcohol, lymphoproliferative disorders, other autoimmune diseases, viral infections) need to be excluded.

 Children usually have spontaneous remission; in adults, spontaneous remission may occur during the first year but is less common (about 30%) than in children.

 Corticosteroids (and sometimes IVIG or IV anti-D immune globulin) are first-line treatments for bleeding or severe thrombocytopenia.

-Splenectomy is often effective but is reserved for patients in whom medical therapy is ineffective or those whose disease persists after 12 mo.
+Splenectomy is often effective but is reserved for patients in whom medical therapy is ineffective or those whose disease persists after 12 months.